 If your company has other compliance objectives (such as NIST 800-53, NIST 800-171, HIPAA, or ISO 27001), you may be able to leverage a SOC 2 report to assess and report on those standards as well.
 This is possible because SOC 2 defines minimum criteria, but does not define exactly how you can meet those criteria.
 This provides flexibility to simultaneously align to other known frameworks.

-Insight: The concept is often referred to as “test once, report many,” referring to the opportunity to reduce the audit burden by mapping controls from various compliance requirements into a single Unified Control Framework.
+Insight: The concept is often referred to as “test once, report many,” referring to the opportunity to reduce the audit burden by mapping controls from various compliance requirements into a single consolidated framework.
 This ultimately saves time and money.
-We have written about that strategy here.

 5) Will compliance help drive other important security or risk management objectives?